phlong3105/deepaco/README.md

-# AIC: A library for AI City Challenge
+# DeepACO: A Robust Deep Learning-based Automatic Checkout System

-This repository, `aic22_track4`, contains the source code for building solutions for the 2022 AI City Challenge Track 4 (Multi-Class Product Counting & Recognition for Automated Retail Checkout).
+This repository contains our team's (SKKU Automation Lab) source code for building solutions for the 2022 AI City Challenge Track 4 (Multi-Class Product Counting & Recognition for Automated Retail Checkout).

 ![Example 02](docs/testA_2.gif)

 ## Installation

 We recommend to use Python 3.9+ and PyTorch (version >= v1.11.0) with `conda` environment.
+We also mainly used PyCharm for both debugging and inference.

 The `aic22_track4` can be installed in the local python environment using the below commands:

 ```shell